Kevinpgalligan/SynacorVM/README.md

 ## Description
-My attempt at the [Synacor Challenge](https://challenge.synacor.com/), which provides you with the specification for a virtual machine and a program that the virtual machine should be able to execute.
+My attempt at the [Synacor Challenge](https://challenge.synacor.com/), which provides you with a virtual machine specification and a program that the virtual machine should be able to execute.
 The program is encoded as a binary blob.

 ## Setup
 (Doesn't work yet).